 - 3.17 CCCS has the discretion to decide whether to accept commitments during investigations on a case by case basis.
-CCCS is generally not inclined to accept commitments in cases involving restrictions of competition by object (e.g., bid rigging) with no accompanying net economic benefit. - 3.18 Where an undertaking under investigation seeks to offer a commitments proposal, CCCS will generally stipulate a deadline for its submission.
-Should the undertaking fail to offer a commitments proposal by the stipulated deadline which can be accepted, CCCS will proceed with the issuance of a proposed infringement decision.
+CCCS is generally not inclined to accept commitments in cases involving restrictions of competition by object (e.g., bid-rigging) with no accompanying net economic benefit. - 3.18 Where an undertaking under investigation seeks to offer a commitments proposal, CCCS will generally stipulate a deadline for its submission.
+Where a commitments proposal is accepted in-principle, CCCS will, unless exceptional circumstances exist, seek relevant third party views on the proposal.
+CCCS will generally accept a commitments proposal where only minor refinements are necessary to address any concerns raised by relevant third parties.
+Should the undertaking fail to offer a commitments proposal by the stipulated deadline which is acceptable to CCCS, CCCS will proceed with the issuance of a proposed infringement decision.